2005 Seattle Seahawks season: NFC Championship Game: vs. #5 Carolina Panthers

+The Seahawks played in their first Conference Championship game since 1983, when they were in the AFC, making the Seahawks the only team in NFL history that played in a Conference Championship game in both the AFC and NFC.

 On January 22, 2006, the team clinched its first Super Bowl berth in franchise history, with a commanding 34–14 win over the Carolina Panthers.
 Seattle completely dominated the game from start to finish, racking up 393 total yards to Carolina's 212, and out-rushing Carolina 190 – 36.
 Seattle's defense intercepted Jake Delhomme 3 times, and DT Rocky Benard recorded 2 sacks.
 Shaun Alexander rushed for 134 yards on 34 attempts and 2 TD's.
 Matt Hasselbeck went 20 out of 28 for 219 yards and 2 TD's.
 The Seahawks stormed out to a 17–0 lead before the Panthers' Steve Smith returned a punt 59 yards for a TD, making the score 17–7.
 Entering the third quarter with 20–7 lead, Seattle took the opening possession of the 2nd half and scored on a Matt Hasselbeck to Bobby Engram TD pass.
 Midway through the 4th quarter Shaun Alexander added a 1-yard TD run to make it 34–7, putting the game away.
 With this win, Seattle finished the season a perfect 10–0 at home.